-To be eligible for graduation, a student must meet the minimum number of credits for a degree, certificate, or specialized diploma and must earn a graduation GPA of 2.00 (only courses for the credential are calculated.)
-Developmental course work does not count towards graduation requirements.
-This policy cannot be appealed.
+To be eligible for graduation, a student must meet the minimum number of credits for a degree, certificate, or specialized diploma and must earn a graduation GPA of 2.00 (only courses for the credential are calculated in the graduation GPA).
+Developmental coursework does not count toward graduation requirements.
+These specific requirements cannot be waived.